RakhithJK/PHPMailer-wiki/Using-Gmail-with-XOAUTH2.md

 ![Create project button](images/screen01.png)

-Give your project a name and select a data center (in advanced options).
+Give your project a name that reflects its use, for example "www.example.com contact form" and select a data center (in advanced options).

 ![New project](images/screen02.png)